HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Methodology

-For each draft iteration, we calculate the cumulative meta-path Top-\(K\) entropy \( H_{\mathrm{path}}^{(\mathrm{Top}-K)}(\mathcal{P}^\ast) \) and assign the corresponding path to an entropy bin \( \mathcal{B}_i \).
-Next, decoding strategies are adaptively selected based on the assigned entropy bin, with specialized optimizations applied to low-entropy bins.
-Figure~\ref{fig:method} presents an example inference pipeline, highlighting the main differences between EAGLE-3 and HeteroSpec.
+Having established complexity quantification and stratification, we implement three synergistic mechanisms that transform uniform speculation into adaptive resource allocation.
+Figure~\ref{fig:method} presents an inference pipeline, highlighting the main differences between EAGLE-3 and HeteroSpec.

-\textbf{Dynamic Extended Drafting.} When assigned to a low-entropy bin \(\mathcal{B}_l\), we adopt an aggressive strategy by extending the speculative tree beyond the initial depth \(d\) by \(\alpha - i\) layers (where \(i\) is the bin index), yielding a new depth \(d' = d + (\alpha - i)\).
+\textbf{Dynamic Extended Drafting.}: For contexts assigned to low-entropy bins, we extend speculation depth based on complexity assessment: \(d'(\mathcal{B}_i) = d_{\text{base}} + \Delta(\mathcal{B}_i)\) where $\Delta(\mathcal{B}_i) = \alpha - i$ provides complexity-aware depth extension.
 Given the persistent prevalence of high-frequency and structurally simple patterns in natural language, when the current draft path falls into a low-entropy bin, subsequent speculative tokens are also likely to remain within low-entropy regions.
-In this scenario, increasing the speculative depth extends the expected length of accepted segments, thereby reducing the total number of verifications required.
+In this scenario, increasing the speculative depth extends expected length of accepted segments, thereby reducing the total number of verifications required.
 Even in rare cases where the speculative extension departs from the low-entropy regime, the verification cost is only paid once for the entire segment, amortizing the computational overhead.

-\textbf{Top-$N$ Pruning}.
-When assigned to a low-entropy bin \(\mathcal{B}_l\), we further restrict the set of candidate branches per draft step.
-Instead of using a fixed, tuning-dependent \(\text{Top\_}N_{\text{default}}\), we dynamically adjust the number of candidates for each bin as \(\text{Top\_}N_i = \gamma_i \cdot \text{Top\_}N_{\text{default}} + (\alpha - i)\), where \(\gamma_i\) is a safety upper bound for bin \(\mathcal{B}_l\), specifically set as \(\gamma_1=0.3\), \(\gamma_2=0.6\), and \(\gamma_3=1\) for the three low-entropy bins, and \((\alpha - i)\) reflects the increased speculative depth previously described.
+\textbf{Top-$N$ Pruning}: Rather than uniformly processing all candidates, we dynamically adjust the verification set size: \(N'(\mathcal{B}_i) = \gamma_i \cdot N_{\text{default}} + \Delta(\mathcal{B}_i)\) where $\gamma_i$ implements conservative upper bounds ($\gamma_1 = 0.3$, $\gamma_2 = 0.6$, $\gamma_3 = 1.0$) for the low-entropy bins.
 This mapping avoids the brittleness and complexity of manual hyperparameter tuning by adopting a conservative upper-bound policy: by retaining a relatively large quantile of candidates for each bin, we reliably capture the most likely accepted branches while significantly reducing unnecessary verification on unlikely candidates.